 The Dutch canopy, with its distinctive quadrant shape is a stylish addition to any shop front.
 The shade provided by a Dutch canopy is enough to protect merchandise in the window from sun exposure and makes any shop front look more inviting.
 The quadrant shape also makes it ideal for branding, with logos, telephone numbers and website addresses clearly visible at the front of the canopy, which is a great option to increase advertising.

 This is a very popular and versatile style of canopy suitable for most commercial businesses.
 Choose from retractable or fixed models.
 The Dutch canopy can be covered in various fabrics from traditional acrylic to PVC coated textiles.
+You should also consider perspex sheets.

 Wedge (or French) canopy